 VALUE OF PRENUPTIAL AGREEMENTS

 If you are getting married, you may be thinking about whether or not you should get a prenuptial agreement.
 A prenuptial agreement (or prenup) is a legal agreement that parties sign before they are married.
-Its primary purpose is to set forth the division of property in the event of divorce or death.
+Its primary purpose is to set forth the spousal support and/or division of property in the event of divorce or death.